connecting

 The temple of Wat Sisaket lies within a cloister compound which is lined with over 2000 Buddha images.

-Haw Phra Kaew, located across the road from Wat Si Saket dates back to 1565 as a personal chapel for the Royal Lao family.
+Haw Phra Kaew, located across the road from Wat Si Saket dates back to 1565 and was a personal chapel for the Royal Lao family.

 The Emerald Buddha was housed here for over 200 years until the Siamese claimed this sacred image, now residing the Grand Palace in Bangkok.
 Today the Haw Phra Kaew is a museum housing precious artifacts.